Groupguanfang/arkTS/README-en.md

 Support for code linter has been added since version 0.1.0 (essentially an ArkTS version of ESLint).

 Check the [HarmonyOS SDK official website](https://developer.huawei.com/consumer/cn/develop/) to download the `Command Line Tools`.
-Extract the downloaded file to a fixed location.

 ![HarmonyOS SDK](./screenshots/harmony-sdk.png)

 ![Command Line Tools](./screenshots/command-line-tools.png)

-After finish downloading, unzip and find the `bin` folder:
+After finish downloading, extract the downloaded file to a fixed location.

 ![command-line-tools-finder-codelinter](./screenshots/command-line-tools-finder-codelinter.png)

-Copy the `absolute path` of the executable file and configure it in your IDE settings.
-Restart your IDE to see the effect.
+Copy the absolute path of the bin folder and configure it in the IDE settings.

 ![vscode-codelinter-bin-path-setting](./screenshots/vscode-codelinter-bin-path-setting.png)

 ![codelinter-for-each-error](./screenshots/codelinter-for-each-error.png)

-The error showned here to prompt you in order for performance, ForEach requires parameter `KeyGenerator`(the third parameter).
-After filledthe third parameter, save the file and `wait for a moment` (for `codelinter` to run), then this warnings will disappear:
+After fixing the issue, the warning will disappear after a while:

 ![codelinter-for-each-error-fixed](./screenshots/codelinter-for-each-error-fixed.png)